 "Basically all you need to know or have in the Cook Islands is a sense of humour, a pair of old comfortable shorts, a passport and money"

 But here's a bit more detail....

 You can stay for up to five months more, but you'll need to extend your entry permit.
 New Zealanders can apply for a three month extension and other nationals for 31 days at a time.
-In both cases, you pay a fairly hefty fee for the privilege.
+In both cases, you pay a fairly hefty fee for the privilege if your extension is more than 62 days.
 Covid vaccination requirements for entry have now been dropped but you should still check the latest Cook Islands goverment requirements here.

 Please also check any requirements of your own country with regard to Covid before travelling.

 Note that the information above is provided in good faith.
 You are strongly recommended to check...